teseotech/voice_questionnaire_data/README.md

 # Voice Questionnaire Data
-**The judgments of ADL-based recommendation to evaluate the politeness and persuasiveness of human and synthetic voice.**
+**The judgments of ADL-based recommendations to evaluate the politeness and persuasiveness of human and synthetic voice.**

 > This repository contains the data presented and evaluated in the paper entitled
 > *"Polite Machines Do It Better?
 A Language-Based Study on Perceived Politeness and Persuasiveness of Virtual Assistants"*,